By Martin Ebner

 Why the BMI is inaccurate

-The bmi was introduced in the early 19th century by a man called Lambert Adolphe Jacques Quetelet.
+The BMI was introduced in the early 19th century by a man called Lambert Adolphe Jacques Quetelet.
 He introduced the formula as a quick and simple way to measure the degree of obesity of the general population.
-Lambert Adolphe Jacques Quetelet was a mathematician, NOT a doctor!
+It's worth mentioning that Lambert Adolphe Jacques Quetelet was a mathematician, not a doctor!

 Bone, muscle or fat?